 United Way Logo

-The new logo that the designers worked on in 2004 is a direct continuation of the old concept.
-It inherited the so-called helping hand, but the color and shape of the elements are now completely different.
+The new logo the designers developed in 2004 is a direct continuation of the old concept.
+It inherited the so-called “helping hand,” but the elements’ color and shape are now completely different.
 Unlike the previous version, there is no gradient here.
-Only the palm without the wrist is left from the hand, and its lines have become smoother and softer.
+Only the palm, without the wrist, remains of the hand, and its lines have become smoother and softer.
 This part of the emblem is entirely blue.
-For the little man, not such a bright red as before was used, but a warm one with an orange tint.
-The torso and arms, depicted in the form of the capital letter “Y,” no longer have rounded ends.
+For the little man, it is not as bright a red as before, but a warm one with an orange tint.
+The torso and arms, depicted as the capital letter “Y,” no longer have rounded ends.

 The number of stripes in the rainbow has been reduced to three, which are now monochrome – light orange.
 The palm supporting the man is in a white circle.
 The latter, in turn, is depicted inside a light blue square.
 A dark blue rectangle of the same height adjoins it on the left.
-It asymmetrically contains the white name United Way: the two words are aligned on the right side.
+It asymmetrically displays the white name United Way: the two words are aligned on the right.
 This shift creates the effect of movement and looks modern.
-For the lettering, a bold font with massive serifs is used, which was developed based on Avenir.
+For the lettering, a bold font with massive serifs is used, developed from Avenir.

 Font and Colors